 - Speed up the payment process on both sides;

 - Provide some insolvency protection and peace of mind in an unpredictable economic market.

 When are PBA’s applicable?

-PBA’s are applicable to constructions contracts valued in excess of $1.5million (GST inclusive).
+PBA’s are applicable to State Government construction contracts valued in excess of $1.5million (GST inclusive).
 However, principals may elect to have a PBA applied to projects with values below this where subcontractors are being used.